rancher-sandbox/rancher-desktop/src/go/i18n-report/README.md

 i18n-report check --locale=all
 ```

-`--strict` adds the completeness checks — no missing keys, no drifted
+`--strict` adds the completeness checks (no missing keys, no drifted
-keys — for periodic and pre-release runs, while PR CI uses the default
+keys).
+PR CI runs the default structural set and no configured job passes
+`--strict`, so run it by hand before a release.
+Passing `--strict` without
-structural set.
-Passing `--strict` without `--locale` is an error.
+`--locale` is an error.

 The registration checks verify that the locale enum in `command-api.yaml`,
 `settingsValidator.ts`, its spec, and the `locale.*` display-name keys in